www42/phoenix/challenges.3.md

     - the backend service is available internally only
     - the correct image is being used.
 - Apply the deployment file manually.
+> You will find a sample for that in the *hints/yaml* folder (full_deploy.yml).
+But first, try for yourself ;)

 ## 2. Fake a failed pod
 - Check the number of backend pods.
 K8s will take care to keep the number of available pods as specified.
 - Give it a try and kill some pods.
 They will be recreated.

 ## 3. Automate zero downtime deployment via VSTS
+> Need help?
+Check hints [here :blue_book:](hints/TeamServicesToK8s.md)!
 - Now let's automate all of this.
 Create a VSTS release definition.
 Make sure it
 - triggers when the build has finished
 - deploy your latest image created by the build definition with help of the deployment.yaml file.
-You can use the Azure CLI task to do this.
+You can use the *Kubernetes task* to do this.
 - Use $(Build.BuildNumber) to apply the correct image.